etiennebr/rstdocs/Applications/Feature Extraction/GrayScaleMorphologicalOperation.rst

 These additional ressources can be useful for further information:

-`itkGrayscaleDilateImageFilter, itkGrayscaleErodeImageFilter, itkGrayscaleMorphologicalOpeningImageFilter and itkGrayscaleMorphologicalClosingImageFilter classes <http://www.readthedocs.org/itkGrayscaleDilateImageFilter, itkGrayscaleErodeImageFilter, itkGrayscaleMorphologicalOpeningImageFilter and itkGrayscaleMorphologicalClosingImageFilter classes.html>`_
+itkGrayscaleDilateImageFilter, itkGrayscaleErodeImageFilter, itkGrayscaleMorphologicalOpeningImageFilter and itkGrayscaleMorphologicalClosingImageFilter classes